Mike Nason

+Michael Nason is a professional ice hockey player.

 Playing career

 Nason played at the AAA−, Metro Junior A− and OHL level in his native Canada and then started his college career at Manhattanville College in Purchase, New York.
 After one year with the "Valiants", he transferred to the University of Toronto, where he played until 2005.
-In 2004-05, his final year at "U of T", Nason made the OUA Second Team, garnered OUA East Most Sportsmanlike honors and was selected to play for Canada at the 2005 World University Games in Austria.
+In 2004-05, his final year at "U of T", Nason made the OUA Second Team, garnered OUA East Most Sportsmanlike honors and was selected to play for Canada at the 2005 FISU World University Games in Austria.

-After concluding his college career, Nason entered the pro ranks and signed with the Eisbären Juniors Berlin, the development team of German powerhouse Eisbären Berlin, for the 2005-06 season.
-Playing under coach Jeff Tomlinson in 36 Oberliga games, he tallied 15 goals and 27 assists.

-He spent the 2006-07 campaign with the Bossier-Shreveport Mudbugs of the Central Hockey League and then took his game to the Netherlands.
-From 2007 to 2013, Nason turned out for the Friesland Flyers.

-Coaching career

-In his native Canada, Nason coached at hockey schools and camps.
-While playing professionally for the Friesland Flyers in the Netherlands, he coached youth teams of the organization.
-In September 2015, Nason was named head coach of the Friesland Flyers' men's team, which competes in the Dutch top-flight Eredivisie and in the BeNeLiga, a league composed of Belgian and Dutch teams.
-Nason is also serving as director of the Flyers' youth program and has been an assistant coach of the under-16 Dutch national team since 2014.

-Private life

-Nason is married to Dutch native Anne Frouk Knol, and they have two children together; Jake and Lily.